pamod-madubashana/TelegramFileServer/README.md

 ### Frontend Development

-The frontend uses React with Vite:
+The frontend uses React with Vite and is located in the `src/frontend` directory:
 ```bash
 cd src/frontend
 npm run dev  # Start development server